 For its family activities, the Museum is thankful for the essential support provided by BMO Financial Group and DeSerres for its support for workshops.
 The participation of the Fournelle Family, Michal and Renata Hornstein, Erin and Joe Battat, the Anne D. Fish Fund, the Jacques and Michel Auger Foundation and the Shirley Baerwald Estate should be noted.

-The Museum’s cultural activities enjoy major support from Domtar Personal Care, the presenter of cultural programs for adults and from Réseau Sélection, presenter of Thursdays at the Museum for seniors, as well as from the contribution of Magdeleine Loevenbruck.
+The Museum’s cultural activities enjoy major support from Domtar Personal Care, the presenter of cultural programs for adults, as well as from the contribution of Magdeleine Loevenbruck.

 The TD Bank Group is the proud presenter of music programming in Bourgie Hall.
 The Museum’s Art-therapy and Wellness programme, including the Art Hive, is made possible through the major support of the Rossy Family Foundation.